Axiologic/SwarmShape/README.md

 * clear arhitecture, you start from views and models and discover your code
 * automatically creates controllers as declared in views
 * events model that get transmited in the controlers hieracy that mimics the DOM structure
-* event model for autocomputed properies and chains.
-COmpact events for speed and soundness.
+* intuitive event model for autocomputed properties in models and for chains.
+Compact multiple,related events for speed and soundness.
 * VERY GOOD error handling, showing stack info, type informations,etc (wprint, eprint, esprint, etc)

 Todo example: https://github.com/salboaie/SwarmShape/tree/master/apps/todo